iss1977/laravel8-roles-permissions/README.md

  - creating an "class IsAdminMiddleware" to determin if the logged in user is admin or user
  - * adding a function to LoginController to set the redirection to differet pathes for user and admin.

+ - creating  different Controllers and views for admin and users
+ - admin index view with pagination
+ - edit task -> not implemented, but permission can be checked
+ - delete task -> implemented, whitout confirmation